Spectacular Athlete: Shooting Tips From Austrian Rifle And Crossbow Champion

 IT WAS A DISASTER.
 I fired my first bolt just a week before the competition.
 Obviously, I had no experience with kneeling position.
 During one of the shots I actually forgot to put the bolt on the crossbow.
 They gave me a zero score.

 Crossbow trainings brought me to the Perg shooting club, with much better training possibilities.
-I even could use an electronic system which made my trainings more efficient.
-That was the point when I understood the importance of having such tool: it immediately shows the little mistakes.
+I even could use an electronic shooting trainer which made my trainings more efficient.
+That was the point when I understood the importance of having dry fire pistol simulator: it immediately shows the little mistakes.
 It helped me to get a firm hold of a 10 score in no time.
 It has also helped me to realise the importance of correct follow-through.

-LAST YEAR I GOT MY OWN 10 system from my friend, Stefan Gusenbauer, who also is a TRACE Dealer in Austria.
-I used it for dry fire practice at first, but now I use TRACE 10 in combination with electronic target system which I have built at home by myself.
+LAST YEAR I GOT MY OWN TRACE shooting performance system from my friend, Stefan Gusenbauer, who also is a TRACE Dealer in Austria.
+I used it for dry fire practice at first, but now I use TRACE electronic shooting trainer in combination with electronic target system which I have built at home by myself.

 This year my personal best with air rifle was 619.6 and my best series scores 106.4 points.
 I think it's not so bad for a senior shooter like me 😀